Get Involved

 Surveys:

 There is a Road Safety Assessment survey that asks about safety concerns in specific areas of BelRed and Wilburton.
-There is a questionnaire and an interactive map that you can put pins on. https://www.engagingbellevue.com/2026-rsa – also see walk audits on 7/25 and 8/22
+There is a questionnaire and an interactive map that you can put pins on, and this will be open until September 30. https://www.engagingbellevue.com/2026-rsa – also see walk audits on 7/25 and 8/22

 Engaging Bellevue has a map for residents to pin the kinds of community features they’d like to see in different parts of BelRed, as part of the BelRed Look Forward LUCA. https://www.engagingbellevue.com/belred-luca There are 21 responses so far, about community and art space, festival streets, bike connections, streams, traffic and parking, and small businesses.